KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figcaption><em>Renderings of various objects (top) and corresponding top-down slice through the scene (bottom).
 The solid line represents the mesh.
 The gray area represents the volume.
 Thin-walled materials can be applied to open (left) and closed meshes (middle).
 The dashed line indicates the imaginary bounds of the infinitely thin volume.
 The volumetric material can only be applied to closed meshes (right), resulting in volumetric effects like refraction.</em></figcaption>
 </figure>

 The volume extension has to be combined with `KHR_materials_transmission` or `KHR_materials_translucency`.
 Light that falls onto the volume boundary may enter the volume, depending on the transmission or translucency of the surface's BSDF.
 Light traveling through the volume is subject to absorption by the medium's particles.
-When hitting the surface from inside the volume, the light may either decide to leave the volume or bounce back for total internal reflection.
+When hitting the surface from inside the volume, the light may either decide to leave the volume or bounce back, depending on the material configuration and the incident direction.

 <figure style="text-align:center">
 <img src="./figures/refraction-absorption.svg"/>
 <figcaption><em>A light ray being refracted in a volume.
 The volume is homogeneous and has an index of refraction of 1.5.
 At the boundaries, the direction of the light ray is bent according to the indices of refraction at incident and outgoing side.
 Inside the volume, light is attenuated as it travels through the medium into the direction of the eye.
-The longer it travels, to more it is attenuated.</figcaption>
+The longer it travels, the more it is attenuated.</figcaption>
 </em></figure>

-When light interacts with the surface, it is reflected at microfacets, taking the roughness of the material into account.
-For the transmission, the choice of distribution depends on the whether the lights transmits via KHR_materials_transmission or KHR_materials_translucency.
-In the case of *transmission*, the same microfacet distribution, is being used.
-For *translucency* microfacets are replaced with a diffuse cosine (lambert) distribution, please see [Transmission and Translucency](#Transmission_and_translucency) for more details.
+When light interacts with the surface, it is reflected at microfacets taking the roughness of the material into account.
+For the transmission, the choice of distribution depends on whether the lights transmits via `KHR_materials_transmission` or `KHR_materials_translucency`.
+In the case of *transmission*, the microfacet distribution of the reflection BRDF is being reused BTDF.
+For *translucency* microfacets are replaced with a diffuse cosine (Lambert) distribution, please see [Transmission and Translucency](#Transmission_and_translucency) for more details.
 The index of refraction is taken from `KHR_materials_ior`.

 ## Extending Materials